sveltia/sveltia-cms/README.md

 1. Run `pnpm install && pnpm build` at the project root.
 1. `sveltia-cms.js` will be generated under the `dist` directory.

-Importing the CMS as an npm package is not yet supported.
+Importing the CMS as an npm package is not supported yet.

 ## Support & feedback